Testing general relativity via direct measurement of black hole kicks: Conclusions

-\emph{Conclusions.}---We have demonstrated the direct measurability of BBH kicks via their Doppler shifted ringdown signal.
+We have demonstrated the direct measurability of BBH kicks via their Doppler-shifted ringdown signal.
 Depending on the binary spin (and kick magnitude), the line-of-sight kick component can be constrained to $\sim 2\%$ to $\sim 30\%$ with 3G ground-based detectors, and to $\lesssim 1\%$ precision in some cases with LISA.

 We also proposed a new test of GR based on the consistency between the inferred and directly measured line-of-sight kick.
 A null variable that quantifies this consistency can be measured with $\sim 10\%$ to $\sim 30\%$ precision with CE and $\sim 3\%$ to $\sim 12\%$ precision with LISA.
 This impressive precision suggests that the proposed \emph{kick consistency test} could be an important science target for LISA and 3G detectors.
-Just as the Hulse-Taylor binary first showed that GWs carry energy and angular momentum, these measurements could similarly provide direct evidence that GWs carry linear momentum as predicted by GR.
+Just as the Hulse-Taylor binary first showed that GWs carry energy and angular momentum, these measurements could similarly provide direct evidence that GWs carry linear momentum as GR predicts.

 Our goal has been to provide a proof-of-concept for this consistency test.
-A simulated injection campaign using more sophisticated waveform models and a wider range of binary parameters will better quantify the utility of this proposed GR test.
+A simulated injection campaign using more sophisticated waveform models, a wider range of binary parameters, and an examination of systematic errors, will better quantify the utility of this proposed GR test.
+In particular, future work will need to more carefully understand how the kick---along with the final mass and spin--can be extracted from a multimode ringdown signal.

-\emph{Acknowledgements.}--- K.G.A.~acknowledges support from the Department of Science and Technology and Science and Engineering Research Board (SERB) of India via the following grants: Swarnajayanti Fellowship Grant DST/SJF/PSA-01/2017-18 and MATRICS grant (Mathematical Research Impact Centric Support) MTR/2020/000177.
-K.G.A. thanks Montclair State University for hospitality during the early stage of this work.
-K.G.A and P.M. acknowledge the support of the Core Research Grant CRG/2021/004565 of the Science and Engineering Research Board of India and a grant from the Infosys foundation.
-M.F.~acknowledges NSF support via CAREER award PHY-1653374.
+\acknowledgements K.~G.~A.~acknowledges support from the Department of Science and Technology and Science and Engineering Research Board (SERB) of India via the following grants: Swarnajayanti Fellowship Grant No. DST/SJF/PSA-01/2017-18 and MATRICS Grant (Mathematical Research Impact Centric Support) No. MTR/2020/000177.
+K.~G.~A. thanks Montclair State University for hospitality during the early stage of this work.
+K.~G.~A and P.~M. acknowledge the support of the Core Research Grant No. CRG/2021/004565 of the Science and Engineering Research Board of India and a grant from the Infosys foundation.
+M.~F.~acknowledges NSF support via CAREER Award No. PHY-1653374.
+We thank Keefe Mitman for a helpful discussion that clarified issues related to NR simulations and kicks.
+We also thank the referees for helpful comments that improved the presentation.